 Table Graphic Jump Location Table 13–7.Causes of folic acid deficiency. ||Download (.pdf) Table 13–7.
 Causes of folic acid deficiency.

 Exfoliative skin disease

 A. Symptoms and Signs

 The clinical features are similar to those of vitamin B12 deficiency.
 However, isolated folic acid deficiency does not result in neurologic abnormalities.

 Megaloblastic anemia is identical to anemia resulting from vitamin B12 deficiency.
 A red blood cell folic acid level below 150 ng/mL (340 nmol/L) is diagnostic of folic acid deficiency.
 Whether to order a serum or a red blood cell folate level remains unsettled since there are few, if any, data to support one test over the other.
 Usually the serum vitamin B12 level is normal, and it should always be measured when folic acid deficiency is suspected.
 In some instances, folic acid deficiency is a consequence of the gastrointestinal mucosal megaloblastosis from vitamin B12 deficiency.

 The megaloblastic anemia of folic acid deficiency should be differentiated from vitamin B12 deficiency by the finding of a normal vitamin B12 level and a reduced red blood cell (or serum) folic acid level.
 Alcoholic patients, who often have nutritional deficiency, may also have anemia of liver disease.
-Pure anemia of liver disease causes a macrocytic anemia but does not produce megaloblastic morphologic changes ...
+Pure anemia of liver disease causes a macrocytic anemia but does not produce megaloblastic morphologic changes in the ...